Cheney-Jin/WarframeAlerts/README.md

 It loads warframe alerts information to your phone with three warframe platforms (PC, PS4, XBOX ONE).
-In this app, i use simple UI to display warframe infomation: red items is alerts, blue items is outbreaks, grey items is invasions.
+In this app, i use simple UI to display warframe infomation: red items is alerts, blue items is invasions, grey items is outbreaks.

 You can pull-down to refresh the alerts information.
 You can use settings to change the alerts information type with pc,ps4,xbox one.